napari/docs/docs/developers/architecture/app_model.md

 and then inject dependencies (arguments) into those functions at call time.
 Very often in a GUI application, you may wish to infer some command arguments from the current state of the application.
-For example, if you have menu item linked to a "close window", you likely want to close the *current* window.
+For example, if you have menu item linked to a "close window" action, you likely want to close the *current* window.
 Dependency injection enables this by providing arguments to commands at runtime, based on the type annotations in the command function definition.
 A 'provider', a function that can be called to return an instance of a given type, is used to obtain the